wp-plugins/typo3-importer/readme.txt

 * Import related comments during each news import
 * Remove comment threading since TYPO3 didn't support it
 * Update screenshots
--
+* Create users with emails based upon author name and domain if no email given
+* Don't create users for authors with no email or name
+* Create top right meta links between options and import screens
+* Make best attempts to not duplicate authors as users -

 = 1.0.2 =